W0lf-2505/DGC_selenium_init/README.md

 4. Change pagination settings to 10, 20, and 30.
 5. Verify the number of results in the posts table for each pagination setting.

+### 3. `test_modified_created_sort_with_pagination`

+This test script is designed to verify the functionality of the modified date and created date sorting functions and validate pagination after the sort button is clicked.
+The script utilizes Selenium with Python to interact with a web application.

+#### Steps:

+1. Read credentials from the `creds` file.
+2. Open the web browser and navigate to the specified URL.
+3. Log in using the provided username and password.
+4. Navigate to the page where the modified date and created date sorting functions are available.
+5. Click on the modified date sorting button.
+6. Verify that the page is sorted by modified date in the expected order.
+7. Click on the created date sorting button.
+8. Verify that the page is sorted by created date in the expected order.
+9. Click on the sort button (either modified or created date).
+10. Verify that the pagination is updated correctly.
+11. Check that the number of results on each page is as expected.

 ## Future Implementations

 1. We can extend the script to give out all possible scenarios added to the testcase sheet at - https://docs.google.com/spreadsheets/d/1fv3eHIIIEs3DMxVaM3a4xN0tzayK6PSS3gQVVHPrS8Y/edit#gid=1766581807